The Two Principles That Matter More Than Picking the Right Stock

 This single idea teaches us two vital lessons:

 Anna has a huge lead over Ben.
 She gave her tree a crucial head start.
-This brings to mind a piece of timeless wisdom, often shared as an ancient proverb:
+This brings to mind a piece of timeless wisdom, often shared as a proverb:

 “The best time to plant a tree was 20 years ago.
 The second best time is now.”